edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

    the **Discussion** page or scrolling through one of the content-specific topics.

 #.
 Enter the complete text of your post.
-Click the buttons above the text field
+Select the buttons above the text
-   to see options for formatting the text and for adding links or images.
+   field to see options for formatting the text and for adding links or images.

 In a few courses, you can add posts, responses, and comments anonymously.
 If this is the case, you'll see a **Post Anonymously** check box under the field